matt-lebl/schedule-scraper/README.md

 free software.
 Feel free to remix and redistribute at your leisure subject to the license.
 If you make a great change, please consider opening a pull request!

+## No thank you.

+If this program isn't working for you for whatever reason, I can suggest another website to help you put together your schedule: [courseup.vikelabs.dev](http://courseup.vikelabs.dev).
+I don't have a lot of experience using it (I didn't even know it existed until I tried to promote this program…) but I've read great things about it.

 ## Thanks!

 I hope this program proves useful to you.